workfloworchestrator/orchestrator-core/docs/architecture/application/domainmodels.md

 ownership.
 It basically will treat it as a `read-only` property.

 #### Union types
-There may also be a case where a user would like to define two different types to a `ProductBlockModel` propery.
+There may also be a case where a user would like to define two different types to a `ProductBlockModel` property.
 This can be achieved by using the `Union` type decorator.

 !!! danger